vish-manit/GenStack-Techsurf-2023-/README.md

 Enable collaborative content creation, allowing users to co-create content and share AI-generated output within teams.

 GenStack is poised to revolutionize the content creation landscape, offering users a powerful tool to produce high-quality content seamlessly.

+**Last but not the least, due to some time constraints, there are some limitations to GenStack and all those can be accomplished if further time is alloted.**